fjbender/mwm2/README.md

 * Some recent version of PHP (8.1 or newer should do) with `ext-amqp` if you wanna use the default RabbitMQ configuration.
 * A web server that allows URL rewrites
 * Optionally, but highly recommended: Either a RabbitMQ or Redis Server that can serve as a transport for the [Symfony Messenger](https://symfony.com/doc/current/messenger.html).
 In the default configuration we expect a RabbitMQ at `localhost:5672`.
 You can (and should) reconfigure `config/packages/messenger.yaml` to suit your needs.
 See the [docs for Symfony Messenger](https://symfony.com/doc/current/messenger.html#transport-configuration) to see what you can do.
+* Optionally, for local testing: Docker to run a RabbitMQ server.

 ## Install the Application locally